 2) Prep.
 Cut the fennel bulbs into quarters lengthwise, then cut out the cores from each piece.
 With the cores gone, cut each piece of fennel lengthwise into slices about 1/4 inch (0.3 cm) thick.
 You’ll end up with a bunch of short fennel strips.

 3) Move the fennel into a medium bowl and squeeze in the juice from the lemon (through your other hand to catch the seeds).
 Cut the lemon rind into 4 pieces and drop them in the bowl.
 Add the oil, thyme, salt, pepper, and pepper flakes.
 Mix well to coat everything.
 Taste a piece of fennel and add any seasoning if you think it needs it.

-4) Roast the fennel.
-Lay the seasoned fennel on a sheet pan in a single layer.
-Place in the oven and cook until the fennel is tender and lightly browned at the tips, 25 to 30 minutes, stirring now and then to prevent burning.
-When done, let the fennel cool on the pan.
+4) Grill roast the fennel.
+Add the seasoned fennel to the grilling basket and shake it into a single layer.
+Move the basket to the cooler side of the grill, cover the grill, and grill roast until the fennel is tender and lightly browned at the tips, 20 to 25 minutes, stirring now and then to prevent burning.
+When done, let the fennel cool in a basket.

 5) Serve.
 Use immediately or refrigerate in an airtight container for up to 4 days.
 Reheat any leftover fennel as a vegetable side dish or mix it into pasta.